Bayesian Deep Learning and a Probabilistic Perspective of Generalization

 In other work, \citet{pearce2018uncertainty} propose a modification of deep ensembles and argue that it performs approximate Bayesian inference, and \citet{gustafsson2019evaluating} briefly mention how deep ensembles can be viewed as samples from an approximate posterior.
 In the context of deep ensembles, we believe it is natural to consider the BMA integral separately from the simple Monte Carlo approximation that is often used to approximate this integral; to compute an accurate predictive distribution, we do not need samples from a posterior, or even a faithful approximation to the posterior.

-\citet{fort2019deep} considered the diversity of predictions produced by models from a single SGD run, and models from independent SGD runs, and suggested to ensemble averages of SGD iterates.
+\citet{fort2019deep} considered the diversity of predictions produced by models from multiple independent SGD runs, and suggested to ensemble averages of SGD iterates.
 Although MultiSWA (one of the methods considered in Section \ref{sec: emp}) is related to this idea, the crucial practical difference is that MultiSWA uses a learning rate schedule that selects for flat regions of the loss, the key to the success of the SWA method \citep{izmailov2018}.
 Section \ref{sec: emp} also shows that MultiSWAG, which we propose for multimodal Bayesian marginalization, outperforms MultiSWA.

 Double descent, which describes generalization error that decreases, increases, and then again decreases with model flexibility, was demonstrated early by \citet{opper1990ability}.
 Recently, \citet{belkin2019reconciling} extensively demonstrated double descent, leading to a surge of modern interest, with \citet{nakkiran2019deep} showing double descent in deep learning. \citet{nakkiran2020optimal} shows that tuned $l_2$ regularization can mitigate double descent.
 Alternatively, we show that Bayesian model averaging, particularly based on multimodal marginalization, can alleviate even prominent double descent behaviour.